 Lowe's Advantage Credit Card Benefits at a Glance

 |Financing Benefit||No interest if paid in full within six months for purchases of $299 or more|

 |Project Financing Benefit||36 fixed monthly payments at 3.99% APR, 60 fixed monthly payments at 5.99% APR, or 84 fixed monthly payments at 7.99% APR until paid in full|

 |Discount||Get 5% off your eligible purchases|

 Cardholders have the option to forgo the 5% discount in order to receive 0% interest for six months on purchases of $299 or more.
-If purchases aren't paid off in the six-month time frame, the cardholder will have to pay interest from the purchase date.
+If purchases aren't paid off in the six-month time frame, the cardholder will have to pay interest from the purchase date (the regular purchase APR is 26.99%).
 Keep in mind that you'll still have to make minimum payments.
 For example, you can't purchase a $400 chandelier and skip payments until the sixth month—even if you plan to pay for it in full at that time.

 A cardholder who makes a purchase of at least $2,000 can request to use the Lowe's Advantage Credit Card's project financing feature.
 The feature grants approved cardholders a reduced annual percentage rate (APR) for a certain number of months.
 The specific APR you'll receive will depend on the number of fixed monthly payments you decide to make.

 How Does the Lowe's Advantage Credit Card Compare to Other Cards and Products?

 As mentioned, the Lowe's Advantage Credit Card makes sense if you're looking to make large home-related purchases.
 However, even then, prospective cardholders should consider how the Lowe's Advantage Credit Card compares to other cards and products.